 - An 'at large' member who is knowledgeable in the general field of veterans affairs

-Every Iowa county has a County Commission of Veterans Affairs appointed by the county’s Board of Supervisors.
+Every County Commission of Veterans Affairs is appointed by the county’s Board of Supervisors.
 Its duties are defined by Iowa Code chapter 35B.
 Duties include ensuring interment in a suitable cemetery for any veteran, spouse, or child if the person died without the ability to pay funeral expenses.